anastasiia-kushch/phonebook-rest-api/readme.md

-# GoIT Node.js REST API Project
+# Node.js REST API Project

 This project is a Node.js REST API developed as part of the GoIT course.
 It provides a structured and scalable backend service with essential features for user authentication, contact management, and more.